Baltoli/project-docs/notes/log.md

 * Added a simpler motivating example to the background section.
 * General reading to make sure everything basically makes sense before sending back to Robert for specific comments.
+* Doing a bit of investigation into how best to set up a project website for TESLA (better examples etc).
+Jekyll theme on github pages is probably the most sensible for now I think.
+* Should see if TESLA works if dependencies are installed via Homebrew.